 Our careers programme is designed to ensure that all students understand the full range of learning opportunities that are available to them.
 This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.

 In Year 9 Students have an Options Evening where they are able to talk to all subject areas to help make decisions about their options.

 Year 11 attend 6th Form Open Evening where they are able to meet with all subject teachers to discuss A-Level choices.
 Prior to making choices for A-levels they are also given talks by subject areas during enrichment days to help them make more informed choices.

 Year 12 attend UCAS information evening in February where they are given further information about the process.
 At this event a representative from the Greater Manchester Learning Provider Network also gives a talk about the opportunities available down the Higher Level/Degree Apprenticeship route.

 This is provided in school by our Connexions staff.

 Loreto recognises the value that employers can provide to you people's education and as such welcomes offers of support and involvement from employers across all industries.
 Loreto hosts several Careers events throughout the acadmic year where employers training providers and representatives from Further and Higher educaiton are welcome to get involved.
-Please contact Mrs Bates on email@example.com if your organisation would like to engage with the CEIAG at Loreto Grammar School.
+Please contact Ms Baker on firstname.lastname@example.org if your organisation would like to engage with the CEIAG at Loreto Grammar School.